 This Blog Includes:

-In Engineering Physics, students get to learn about the designing of different equipment including but not limited to electromechanical systems, electronics used in the communications, measurement as well as the acquisition of data, photovoltaics and optics, etc. Engineering Physics is one of the best engineering courses for future as they aim to blend the interdisciplinary nature of these fields.
+In Engineering Physics, students get to learn about the designing of different equipment including but not limited to electromechanical systems, electronics used in communications, measurement as well as the acquisition of data, photovoltaics and optics, etc. Engineering Physics is one of the best engineering courses for future as they aim to blend the interdisciplinary nature of these fields.

 There are numerous degrees and diplomas offered in Engineering Physics (EP) that one can opt for.
 Below is a list of some popular bachelor’s and master’s courses available in this specialised domain of study: